 Are you a first-time freshman?

 A first-time freshman is a student who has earned no college credit after the summer immediately following high school graduation.
-First-time freshman must apply for admission before the end of the initial application filing period because of freshman impaction.
+First-time freshmen must apply for admission before the end of the initial application filing period.

-To be considered for admission as a first-time freshman, you must meet all the following admissions criteria:
+To be considered for admission as a first-time freshman, you must meet all the standard CSU admission criteria below:

 1. Graduate from high school or have the legal equivalent of a high school diploma.

-2. Complete the college preparatory subject requirements (a-g course list) with a grade of C or better:
+2. Complete each of the college preparatory subject requirements (a-g course list) with a grade of C- or better:

 - English: 4 years

-- Mathematics: 3 years.
+- Mathematics: 3 years (4 years recommended but not required).
 Algebra, geometry, and intermediate algebra

 - Social Science/History: 2 years, including 1 year U.S. history or U.S. history and government

 - Science: 2 years.
 1 biological science with lab, and 1 physical science with lab